-Hyper-V features are not supported for Mitel products at this time.
+Hyper-V features are not available for Mitel products at this time.

 This Solutions Guide discusses configuration and performance at the general solution level.
 The planning and configuration guidelines discussed here apply to the deployment of all Mitel virtual products.
 Product installation and configuration procedures and engineering guidelines are described in the product documentation for each individual product.
-See the Documentation page on Mitel OnLine.
+See Mitel Document Center.